wp-plugins/contact-call-plugin/readme.txt

 Its very simple.
 Just follow the easy steps listed below

 * Install and activate Contat-Call plugin
-* Setup your preferences - User interface (color, layout etc) and phone preferences (where do you want to take calls etc)
+* Setup your preferences - User interface (color, layout etc) and phone preferences (where do you want to take calls etc - phone, gtalk, skype, sip)
 * Save the preferences
 * Done!!
 You are now live and are ready to take free calls from your customers.